 China’s idol and celebrity industry has transformed with the country’s rapidly growing Internet economy.
 While idol culture and the “fan economy” have always existed, the Internet is now playing a lead role in its development.

 Popular idol variety TV shows like “FAN PRODUCER” on iQiyi (China’s leading online video platform) to “PRODUCE 101” from Tencent (parent owner of WeChat), have given rise to fan participation.
 So much so that China’s online video giants have monetized fan voting.
-VIP fan members are given special voting privileges during the show period, which encourages paid fan memberships.
+VIP fan members now have special voting privileges during the show period, which encourages paid fan memberships.

 A Look at China’s Idol Industry